Editing Workflow XML

 The recommended best practice is to identify all variables for the workflow at the top of the XML document.
 The variable definitions come next in the XML.

 At a minimum, variable elements require a name.
 Other attributes can indicate the variable type and use, such as input, required, editable, and return.
 A description can be specified for each variable.
 When needed, an initialization value can also be provided.
 Using the initialization option is the recommended practice rather than creating separate steps to initialize each variable.
 Using initialization values is more efficient, easier to read, and easier to debug, because Trace reports initializations as they occur.
-For more information, see Initializer Options(LINK IN DOC).
+For more information, see Initializer Options.

 ```